OXID-eSales/developer_documentation/development/modules_components_themes/theme/twig/index.rst

     *
     twig_converter/index

-.. todo: we need documentation how to extend theme with child theme
+.. todo: #Igor: outline some  documentation how to extend theme with child theme